Submit Your Job Shadowing Opportunity

 Please note that student utilization of a particular Winter Break Shadowing host site is dependent on student interest and the accessibility of the location and specific dates.
 Each year, we have wonderful host sites to which students do not match.
 You will be informed if a student matches to your site or does not.
 If not, we hope that you will consider resubmitting in the future.

-Please contact Teresa Flores Roberts, the Assistant Director of Career Services, at email@example.com or
+Please contact Teresa Flores Roberts, the Associate Director of Career Services, at email@example.com or